lwoodson/lwoodson.github.io/_posts/2015-07-13-docker-fueled-microservices.md

 <img src="{{ site.url }}/assets/images/autoship_infrastructure.png"/>

-* On predictor01, our primary host, we run an Haproxy load balancer container.
+* On the gateway host, we run an Haproxy load balancer container.
 It is exposed to our internal network segment via port 80.
 This is the predictor endpoint that our main application communicates to.
 Haproxy will receive the requests and then round-robin them to any application containers